scvalex/ltc/docs/final.md

 Whenever two of these instances of the website come into contact, they should exchange whatever data they have.

-This decentralized forum example highlights two more features of LTc's replication mechanism which our previous game example overlooked.
+This decentralized forum example highlights two features of LTc's replication mechanism which our previous game example overlooked.
 The first is that replication works even if nodes are not always reachable.
 The second is that replication happens through *all* the